 This filling is the perfect balance of pumpkin and cheesecake.
 It’s unbelievably rich, smooth, creamy, and flavorful.
 Made with a few key ingredients, each plays an important role:

 - Cream Cheese: Brick-style cream cheese is the base of these cheesecakes.

 - Pumpkin: Can’t have pumpkin cheesecake without pumpkin!
 Use any leftover pumpkin puree in these pumpkin recipes.

 - Eggs: 1 egg and 1 egg yolk provide structure and richness.

 - Sugar: Granulated sugar sweetens this filling.

 - Spices: Use warm and cozy flavors like cinnamon and pumpkin pie spice.
-If you can’t find pumpkin pie spice, make your own by blending a generous pinch each of ground ginger, ground cinnamon, ground nutmeg, ground cloves, and ground allspice.
+If you can’t find pumpkin pie spice at the store, you can use my pumpkin pie spice recipe which includes ground ginger, ground cinnamon, ground nutmeg, ground cloves, and ground allspice.